schmidt-software/KeenWrite/README.md

 ### Other

-On other platforms, start the application as follows:
+On other platforms, such as MacOS, start the application as follows:

 1. Download the *Full version* of the Java Runtime Environment, [JRE 19](https://bell-sw.com/pages/downloads).
 1. Install the JRE (include JRE's `bin` directory in the `PATH` environment variable).